 - Jabba Table Manners: The Master's Horror Hunger causes him to eat like a ravenous animal every time food is placed in front of him.

 - Joker Immunity: The Master has this considering the last time we saw him it was very heavily implied that he was Killed Off for Real by refusing to regenerate.
 "Potions of life" is a vague explanation.

 - Just One Second Out of Sync: The Doctor hides the TARDIS from the Master this way.

 - Kick the Dog: Rassilon disintegrating a Time Lady with his Power Fist shows not only that he's far meaner than the likes of Borusa, but also that the Time Lord High Council are no longer the staid Obstructive Bureaucrats of the classic series.

-- Kick the Son of a Bitch: Rassilon's putdown of the Master, despite him being the direct cause of what he is.
+- Kick the Son of a Bitch: Rassilon's putdown of the Master as "diseased" despite him being the direct cause of what he is.
 Yeah, we actually feel bad for the villain of Part One.

 - Kneel Before Zod: Kneel Before Rassilon!

 - Laser-Guided Karma: The last we see of the Master, and Rassilon, the former is kicking the later's ass, and none of the Time Lord Council look like they're trying very hard to stop the Master.

 - The Last Dance: The Doctor's farewell tour of his companions just before he dies.

 - Let's Get Out of Here:Sylvia Noble: Stay right where you are!